TO THE MEMBERS

 Pursuant to Rule 8(5)(vii) of Companies (Accounts) Rules 2014 it is reported that nosignificant and material orders have been passed by the Regulators or Courts or Tribunalsimpacting the going concern status and Company's operations in future.

 21. PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

 Pursuant to Section 186(4) of the Companies Act 2013 it is reported that:

 22. CORPORATE SOCIAL RESPONSIBILITY

 In terms of Section 135 and Schedule VII of the Companies Act 2013 the Board ofDirectors have constituted a Corporate Social Responsibility (CSR) Committee and adopted aCSR Policy which is based on the philosophy that "As the Organization grows theSociety and Community around it also grows."

 The Annual Report on CSR activities as prescribed under Companies (Corporate SocialResponsibility Policy) Rules 2014 is attached as Annexure - II.

 The report of the Statutory Auditors for the year ended 31st March 2022 does notcontain any qualification reservation or adverse remark and no instance of fraud has beenreported by Auditors under Section 143(12) of Companies Act 2013.

 Shri M.R.L.
 Narasimha a Practicing Company Secretary is the Secretarial Auditor of theCompany.
 Pursuant to Section 204(1) of the Companies Act 2013 the Secretarial AuditReport submitted by the Secretarial Auditor for the year ended 31st March 2022 isattached as Annexure - III.
 The report does not contain any qualification reservation oradverse remark.

-The remuneration of the cost auditor is required to be ratified by the Shareholders inaccordance with the provisions of Section 148(3) of the Companies Act 2013 and Rule 14 ofCompanies (Audit and Auditors) Rules 2014.
-Accordingly the matter related to hisremuneration is being placed beforethe Members for ratification at the ensuing Annual General Meeting.
+The remuneration of the cost auditor is required to be ratified by the members inaccordance with the provisions of Section 148(3) of the Companies Act 2013 and Rule 14 ofCompanies (Audit and Auditors) Rules 2014.
+Accordingly the matter is being placed beforethe Members for ratification at the ensuing Annual General Meeting.